Thanks for stopping by!

 As you might have imagined, I’ll be doing some self-promotion here but hopefully in an entertaining way that will provide useful content, especially if you’re interested in the craft of creative writing.
 Please remember that I’m available for writing workshops and readings.
 I also offer editing services and manuscript consultations.

 My novel Ben Stempton’s Boy is now available!
 And the fiction collection, Make It Right: A Novella and Eight Stories, is still available!
-Purchase both books here with your PayPal account or through the retail links at the bottom of the page.
+Purchase both books here with your PayPal account or through the retail links below.
+Click on this picture to watch the book trailer:

 Ben Stempton’s Boy paperback